seanKenkeremath/lords-and-lads/README.md

 During the drink phase the player may give out drinks for each successful strike they made during the Strike phase.
 For each strike made as a Lad, that player may give a drink out to another Lad.
 For each strike made as a Lord, that player may give a drink out to another Lord or make all remaining Lads drink at once.
+A Lad cannot make a Lord drink.

 The final strike of a starting nail is considered a strike made as a Lord, as that player becomes a Lord simultaneously to striking the nail.